 There is a reason why Bill Gates reads a book each week – and that CEO’s on average read 50-60 books a year – and it’s because they yearn for the constant acquisition of knowledge.
 They know that it’s the best way to keep them growing, thriving, and ahead of others who aren’t spending as much time between the pages as they are.

-If you follow me on Instagram then you will know that I post my Book Of The Week (BOTW) on Insta stories, and while some of them will move inertly onto the bookshelf, there are others so impactful that I rant and rave about them for years to come.
+If you follow me on Instagram, then you’ll know that I post the books I’m reading on Instagram stories; and while some of them will move inertly onto the bookshelf, there are others so impactful that I rant and rave about them for years to come.
 The greatest seller of books is word of mouth, and unsurprisingly, every single one of these 5 books was recommended to me – just as I am now recommending them to you.

 This book literally changed my life, and was singlehandedly the reason that I left my corporate career.
 The concepts in it are simple and while it is unlikely to win a Pulitzer Prize for poetic prose any time soon, it will awaken you to a new way of thinking: the way of society’s “Rich Dads”.